When to Use a Scissor Lift Harness

 Safety Harnesses: What Are OSHA Scissor Lift Requirements?

 One of the most common questions we receive at CMO is: “Do I need a harness in a scissor lift?”
 OSHA does not require harnesses or lanyards for scissor lift workers.
-However, certain jurisdictions, companies and job sites require wearing a harness in scissor lift.
-This contradiction of sorts sits at the core of the scissor lift fall protection debate, which is summarized by two key points:
+However, certain jurisdictions, companies, and job sites require wearing a harness in a scissor lift.
+This contradiction of sorts sits at the core of the scissor-lift fall protection debate, which is summarized by two key points:

 1. Employers and workers want to adhere to safety regulations.
 They also want to prevent accidents.